 Trade and other creditors are payable at various dates over the coming months in accordance with supplier's usual customary credit terms.
-Amounts held on behalf of project artists are unsecured, interest free and repayable on demand.

 PAYE/PRSI and VAT are repayable over the coming months in accordance with statutory provision.

 The terms of accruals and deferred income are based on underlying contracts.